stoermelder/vcvrack-packone/docs/transit/Transit.md

 To unbind, right-click a point and choose _Unbind snapshot_ — the point returns to its _No snapshot_ state and does not contribute to the output.
 The same menu also has an _Unbind snapshot_ entry, and the snapshot's own TRANSIT-slot is not affected.

+In addition to the context-menu binding, a snapshot can be assigned to a pad point by **dragging the LED button** of the snapshot on TRANSIT (or on a +T expander) and **dropping it onto the pad**.
+This works on any of the snapshot buttons in the chain.

 #### Visualize mode

 A "visualize" mode is available to make the pad's snapshot bindings easier to understand.
 While the mode is active, a colored spline is drawn from the outer ring of every snapshot point on the pad to the corresponding LED button on the host TRANSIT (or the +T expander hosting the snapshot).
 The splines use the color of the current snapshot-set, and the line for each snapshot ends in a small dot on the destination button.